Hello and welcome.

 Key words: capital letters, full stops, finger spaces, character, adjectives, sentences. beginning, middle, end, mean,

 As the seasons change we will go on a nature walk to find signs of Autumn.
-We will also look at materials and create an outfit for a knight of a castle.
+We will think about what changes happen around us between Summer and Autumn, then later in the year will follow this each time the seasons change with a new focus.

 Key words: change, seasons, months, temperature, climate, rot, conker, acorn, hibernate, rustling, September, October, November, Harvest.